UK at risk of becoming a ‘burnt-out nation’, mental health charity warns

 “There will be no simple, one-size-fits-all solution, but a failure to properly understand and address the challenges faced will threaten our long-term health and success as a nation.”

-A Government spokesperson said: “We are investing £2.3 billion into mental health services and putting almost 400,000 extra people through NHS Talking Therapies.
+A government spokesperson said: “We are investing £2.3bn into mental health services and putting almost 400,000 extra people through NHS Talking Therapies.

 “But the link between work and good mental health is clear, which is why our Back to Work Plan will help hundreds of thousands including those with long-term health conditions to break down barriers to work.